Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Experiments

 \subsection{2D Fractal}

-We first verify our analysis and the flow matching based postprocessing step on a synthetic 2D fractal dataset consisting of two classes.
-The dataset is represented by a mixture of Gaussians, similar to the dataset used by~\citet{Karras2024GuidingAD}.
-Please refer to the appendix for details.
+The 2D Fractal dataset is represented by a mixture of Gaussians, similar to the dataset used by~\citet{Karras2024GuidingAD}.
+Please refer to~\secref{sec: fractal construct} for details.
 As displayed in ``Ground Truth'' plots in~\figref{fig: fractal cg}, \textit{this synthetic dataset provides an easy way to control the level of entanglement among data from different classes}.
-Our analysis in~\secref{sec: analysis} reveals that both \cgguide~and \cfgguide~achieve conditional generations by pushing the samples away from the decision boundaries.
-These boundaries are complex if the data is highly entangled.
-Consequently, this complexity will affect the quality of generations, providing a great testbed to study our proposed approach.
+We use this dataset to verify 1) our analysis in~\secref{sec: analysis} on 1D data can be generalized; and 2) the postprocessing step in~\secref{sec: postprocess} is an effective proxy to assess our classifier-centric understanding.

-We qualitatively illustrate the effects of our proposed approach for \cgguide~and \cfgguide~in~\figref{fig: fractal cg} and~\figref{fig: fractal cfg} respectively.
-We choose top-$20$ nearest neighbors when training the rectified flow in all experiments if not specified otherwise.
-As can be seen clearly, the proposed postprocessing step greatly enhances the generation quality no matter what kind of guidance or guidance scale we use.
-Specifically, before postprocessing, some generated samples do not align with the conditional information,~\ie,~they either fall into areas for the other class or are outliers far from the real data.
-Since these issues usually occur around the class decision boundary, the improvement of generation verifies our hypothesis in~\secref{sec: postprocess}: postprocessing can improve low-quality generations around the boundary.
+We qualitatively illustrate the results for \cgguide~and \cfgguide~in~\figref{fig: fractal cg} and~\figref{fig: fractal cfg} respectively.
+We choose top-$20$ nearest neighbors when training the rectified flow in the experiments.
+As can be seen clearly, the larger the guidance scale, the further are the samples from the decision boundaries, corroborating our classifier-centric understanding.
+Further, the proposed postprocessing step mainly moves samples around the decision boundaries while keeping generations that are already close to real data untouched.
 Quantitatively,~\tabref{tab: fractal nearest dist} verifies the effectiveness of our approach for~\figref{fig: fractal cfg}.

 Additionally, according to~\equref{eq: cg noise format bayes}, when using a scale of 1 for \cfgguide, we essentially sample from a pure conditional model,~\ie,~$p_\theta (\data_{t} \vert \data_{t+1}, \cond)$ on~\equref{eq: guided_diffusion} left side.
 The comparison between two plots of ``Scale 1.0'' in~\figref{fig: fractal cg 1.0} and~\figref{fig: fractal cfg} corroborates our analysis in~\secref{sec: cg} that the two sides of~\equref{eq: guided_diffusion} are generally not equal.